nemonik/hands-on-DevOps/readme.md

 Our build was successful.
 Drone uses a container's exit code to determine success or failure.
 A container's non-zero exit code will cause the pipeline to exit immediately.

 That's it.
 This is essentially CI.
-Remember, CI stands for Continuous Integration.
+Remember, CI stands for "Continuous Integration".
 Scintillating isn't it?

 ### 8.10.12.
 The completed source for *helloworld*